 Community Guided Tours

-Bigodi Wetland Sanctuary tours include immersive community expereince where local guides lead you to explore and learn of the diverse culture, agricultural practices and local tradition.
-The tour includes demonstrative coffee expereince where you learn of this Uganda’s biggest cash crop from the farm, to traditional roasting process and finally brewing your own cup.
-On these activities, you will be invited to for hands on expereince on a visitor a women’s group to participate in basket weaving and hand craft making.
-The tour ends at the entertaining banana gin making process and testing.
+Bigodi Wetland Sanctuary tours include immersive community expereince where local guides lead you to explore and learn of the diverse culture, agricultural practices and local traditions.
+The tour includes demonstrative coffee expereince where you learn of high-demand cash crop right from from the farm, to the local traditional roasting process and finally brewing your own cup.
+On these activities, you will be invited for hands-on-expereince on a visit to a local women’s groups to participate in basket weaving and hand craft making.
+The tour then passes by the traditional healer ending at the entertaining banana gin making process and testing.